chobolife/study_english/bread_barbershop/Season_1/02_Munchkin_Donut.md

 ***
 - Buy a new one.
 There's that new model.
 ***
-- He's the coolest donut ranger, isn't he?
+- He's the coolest Donut Ranger, isn't he?
 - I swear in the name of gluten.
 - No sir, don't lose your cool.
 He's just a child.
 - You rascal!
 Very ranger was a limited edition!